150th Canada Day

 Pub grub isn't everything in Halifax.
 Stories Restaurant is a prime example.
 Chef Scott Vail has been labouring over a hot stove for 19 years, and as our servers Eleanor and Katie said "[His] Food is a joy."
 The intimate 2-room restaurant is in the heritage Halliburton Hotel.
 Dessert could have been a painting by Norval Morrisseau.
 "Refined east coast plates in fancy digs" but super casual.

 Our dinner was actually one night before Canada Day.
 Next morning, July 1, I was up and at 'em to catch the morning light.
 I love surprises.
 The street behind our hotel could have been an A.Y.
 Jackson painting.
 And a navy vessel seemed like a model placed on a highway ramp.
-It was one of those days.
+It was going to be one of those days.

 The city began to awaken in time for the traditional parade.
 Bands were in town from NATO allies Germany and the USA doing double duty for a music competition and the parade.

-We nearly missed the parade, but ultimately managed to catch the drums, pipes and swirl of the kilts, after which everyone climbed the National Historic Site of Citadel Hill (Fort George) for some 19th century military demonstrations.
+We nearly missed the parade, but ultimately managed to catch the drums, pipes and swirl of the kilts, after which many in the crowd climbed the National Historic Site of Citadel Hill (Fort George) for some 19th century military demonstrations.

 We wandered off the hill and into the Museum of Natural History where children were naturally very much in the present shrieking and racing between exhibits.

 Down at the harbour, the free-for-the-day Maritime Museum of the Atlantic was a throbbing affair.
 Exhibits ranged from the tragedy of the 1917 explosion (the biggest non-nuclear explosion before the Second World War) to remembrances of the Titanic and the golden age of cruising.
 By telegraphing my name I managed to earn a Certificate of Proficiency in Morse Code at one of the displays, modestly accepted with a drop of salt water.

 We sampled hors d'oeuvres and drinks at our hotel, then made our way over to the cluster of eateries on and around Argyle Street for an early evening munch at Bistro Le Coq (permanently closed 2022) where we'd had a few beers previously.